MEMORY SLAM

 after Michal Murin, 1989

-The systems that are the basis for the Memory Slam generators were all originally developed without recourse to interactive programming; the author/programmers of them, in the 1950s, 60s, and even in one case the late 80s used punched-card style batch processing.
-The programs I developed — which can be considered reimplementations of a sort — are their own literary artworks.
-My hope is that they operate, formally, like the original systems in many ways.
-This project is meant to offer a glimpse into the history of creative text generation through these new programs in modern programming languages.
+The creative text generators that are the basis for the Memory Slam programs were all originally developed without recourse to interactive programming; the author/programmers of them, in the 1950s, 60s, and even in one case the late 80s used punched-card style batch processing.
+The programs I developed are reimplementations of a sort, but I now think of them as new artworks based on these earlier projects.
+They are meant to represent the important formal aspects of the original systems and the essential ways they work, as best as I could determine from the resources available to me.

-These generators are for study, sharing, and learning, too, and you are encouraged to view the source.
+These versions are for study, sharing, and learning, too, and you are encouraged to view the source.
 They are all free (libre) software.
 I have made HTML5 versions available on the Web that can be downloaded as single, stand-alone Web pages.
 These are easy to modify; you may use them as the basis for your own poetry or artwork, if you like.
-I have also developed Python generators that will run in both Python 2 and 3.
-(Note that “Random English Sentences” consists of three files.)
+I have also developed Python programs/artworks that will run in both Python 2 and 3.
 These are linked from each generator’s Web page.
-There are other reimplementations of some of these text generators available online, and some of these may work more like the original systems than the Memory Slam generators do.
+There are more accurate versions of several of these text generators available online.
+I have tried to balance the accessibility of the code (even for new programmers), the ease of reading, and to the extent it seemed sensible, faithfulness to the original.

 I first put this project together (with four text generators) on the train from Boston when I was invited to judge the first NYU ITP Code Poetry Slam in New York City on November 14, 2014.

-Memory Slam 2.0 does not include any new generators.
-Rather, I have overhauled the appearance of all the programs, tried to ensure compatibility across phones and tablets, and reviewed and refactored the code.
-All version 2.0 generators have a full screen control ⛶ in the upper right.
+Memory Slam 2.0 (January 1, 2024) did not include any new generators.
+Rather, I overhauled the appearance of all the programs, tried to ensure compatibility across phones and tablets, and reviewed and refactored the code.
+All version 2 generators have a full screen control ⛶ in the upper right.
 Those programs that generate text continually now have the ability to pause (use ⏸) and for most programs users can shift between mixed case all caps (use ⇪).
-For “Permutation Poems Redux” and “Random Poetry Redux,” shifting case is best done by simply editing the HTML file.
+For “Permutation Poems” and “Random Poetry,” shifting case is best done by simply editing the HTML file.
+In 2026 I updated Memory Slam to 2.0.1 mainly to clarify that these are all my own projects developed “after” (following, based on, inspired by) those of earlier artists.